outdreamer/build-a-cure-1/docs/interface_math.md

 # sub interfaces of primary interface layers

+    - efficiencies can be found in:
+      - symmetries
+      - similarities
+        - attribute alignments

+    - emergent attributes can be illusory & created by:
+      - attribute alignments:
+        - example: direction of growth in similar direction by adjacent objects can create the illusion of an emergent border attribute

     - structural interface
       - dimension/attribute/variable/property
         - variables have symmetries with interfaces, since variables are a standard where change can occur within a limit